buildingSMART/BCF-XML/Documentation/README.md

 * bcf.version
 	* An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")

+#### Required Data

+When a property or an attribute is required, it must not be an empty value.
+For example, a required string means that a value with a length of at least one letter is expected.

 ### Topic folder structure inside a BCFzip archive

 The folder name is the GUID of the topic.
 This GUID is in the UUID form.
 The folder contains the following files: